eonil/editor/Project/Subprojects/LLDBWrapper/README.md

 "University of Illinois/NCSA Open Source License".
 Product of this project will be dynamically linked to some components of Xcode if there is one exists at runtime.
 I DO NOT redistribute those components.
 So I don't think this linkage would cause any license issue, but anyway, I am not a laywer.
 If you think something is wrong, please let me know.
+Thanks.